2006 California's 50th congressional district special election

-A special election was held in California's 50th congressional district to choose a new member of the U.S. Representative to fill the vacancy caused by the resignation of Republican Randy Cunningham, who resigned November 28, 2005 after pleading guilty to bribery, wire fraud, mail fraud, and tax evasion charges.
-(On March 3, 2006, he was sentenced to eight years and four months in federal prison).
+On June 6, 2006, a special election was held in California's 50th congressional district to choose a new member of the U.S. Representative to fill the vacancy caused by the resignation of Republican Randy Cunningham.
+Cunningham resigned on November 28, 2005, after pleading guilty to bribery, wire fraud, mail fraud, and tax evasion charges, and was sentenced to eight years and four months in federal prison in 2006.

 The special primary election was held on April 11, 2006.
 A candidate who received a majority of the vote would have served out the rest of Cunningham's term.
 As no candidate won a simple majority, the top vote-getters in each party, Democrat Francine Busby and Republican Brian Bilbray, competed in a runoff special general election held on June 6, 2006, the same day that primaries were held for the November 2006 general election.

 Bilbray won the special election 49 percent to 45 percent and was sworn in as a U.S. Representative on June 13, 2006.
 In the June 6 primary election for the November 2006 election, both candidates won their party's nomination.
 In the November 2006 general election rematch, Bilbray won re-election.